• Skip to Content

 Academic Award - Jun 3

-Margarita Chistiakova '26 of Yaroslavl, Russia was awarded a John Hartwick Scholarship (JCH), the highest distinction Hartwick can confer, during the College's Honors Convocation on April 30.
+Sebastian Quarella '27 of Greene, New York, was awarded a John Christopher Hartwick Scholarship (JCH), the highest distinction Hartwick can confer, during the College's Honors Convocation on April 29.
 Established by the Hartwick College Board of Trustees in 1967 on the recommendation of then-President Frederick M. Binder, the award is given to rising seniors nominated by the faculty of their major departments for academic achievement, leadership and character.
 Students nominated to compete for the JCH Scholarship are named Faculty Scholars.
 From among the Faculty Scholars, six are selected by the College's Scholarship Awards Committee to receive the JCH Scholarships.
-Beginning in 1997, in honor of the 30th anniversary of the scholarship, each JCH Scholar receives a medallion, which is to be worn at commencement and other appropriate academic occasions.
-The names of this year's JCH scholars will join those of the previous winners on a plaque located in the foyer of Hartwick's Stevens-German Library.
+Beginning in 1997, in honor of the 30th anniversary of the scholarship, each JCH Scholar receives a medallion, and the names of this year's scholars will join those of previous recipients on a plaque in the foyer of Hartwick's Stevens-German Library.
 In addition, each JCH Scholar receives a substantial tuition grant and an honored place among those who stand for the very best of Hartwick College.
-Chistiakova, a computer science major with a minor in cybesecurity, was also recognized as a Faculty Scholar from whom the JCH Scholars are chosen.
-All scholars have excellent academic records and have demonstrated an outstanding mastery of their respective disciplines.
+Quarella, a music education major, was named Faculty Scholar in Music Education for an excellent academic record and outstanding mastery of the discipline.
+In addition, Quarella received the Thurston J. Dox Memorial Scholarship in Music, an award given annually to a music student who participates in the College Choir and whose vocal abilities best reflect the qualities Thurston Dox strove to develop in each of his students.
+Dox was a member of the Music Department faculty from 1960 to 1995 and Director of the College Choir.

 Hartwick College’s logo